Home » Chicken & Poultry » Baked Chicken Legs and Rice

 Prep bowls with chicken drumsticks, chopped onion, garlic, broth, spices, uncooked rice, parsley, and lemon wedges.

-I don’t have drumsticks!
-Can I use chicken breasts or thighs?
+Can I use chicken breasts or boneless thighs?

 How To Make One Pan Chicken and Rice

 This recipe does require a small amount of prep on the stovetop before combining everything in the baking pan.
-It’s well worth it for two reasons: a quick sauté yields more tender, flavorful aromatics, and pre-boiling the liquid gives the rice a head start so it can cook in a reasonable amount of time.
+I find it worthwhile for two reasons: a quick sauté yields tender, flavorful aromatics, and pre-boiling the liquid gives the rice a head start so it can cook in a reasonable amount of time.

-Now grab a small or medium saucepan and briefly cook the onions and garlic, then scrape those out into a large rectangular baking pan.
+Now grab a small or medium saucepan and briefly cook the onions and garlic.

 Now, using the same saucepan in which you cooked the onions, boil 2 cups of liquid.
-I like to use a mix of broth and water, but you can adjust this to taste, as long as there are 2 cups total.
 As soon as the liquid boils, pour it over the rice in the baking dish.

 Now place the spiced drumsticks on top.
 Place a few lemon wedges around the chicken for added flavor.

-Remove the chicken to a plate, then gently stir the rice with a fork.
+Bake, then remove the chicken to a plate and gently stir the rice with a fork.
 This will loosen the grains and also incorporate the pieces of onion, which tend to rise to the top as the dish bakes.

-A sprinkle of parsley and extra lemon wedges add a pop of color and freshness.
+A sprinkle of parsley and extra lemon wedges finish things nicely.
 Serve and enjoy!

 Serving Suggestions

-Pair this cozy casserole with a simple Italian or arugula salad, or veggies such as steamed or roasted green beans, roasted asparagus, or broccolini for a complete and soul-warming dinner.
+Pair this cozy casserole with a simple Italian or arugula salad, or veggies such as pesto green beans, roasted lemon pepper asparagus or crisp broccolini for a complete and soul-warming dinner.

 Close-up image of baked chicken legs cooked and served on a bed of rice.